xplosionmind/old.tommi.space/_notes/public/Typography.md

 Update 3<sup>rd</sup> December 2020: the day I'll stop loving Inter and use it as my main font ==everywhere== I better provide some valid explanations or I won't be myself anymore; I totally love it.
 	- [play with it](https://rsms.me/inter/lab/)
 	- [why](/genesi#tipografia) this website uses Inter
-- [Merriweather](https://github.com/SorkinType/Merriweather), ~~the serif font I use on this blog~~ (not anymore), it’s designed by [Eben Sorkin](http://sorkintype.com/about.html).
+- [Merriweather](https://github.com/SorkinType/Merriweather), ~~the serif font I use on this blog~~ (not anymore), it’s designed by [Eben Sorkin](http://sorkintype.com/about.html "About Eben Sorkin").
 Update 3<sup>rd</sup> December 2020: I've been deluded: like [Playfair Display](https://github.com/clauseggers/Playfair-Display), it feels AWESOME at the beginning, it then gets itchy and bothering after a while.
 - [Graphik](https://commercialtype.com/catalog/graphik), Sans Serif
 - Garamond is the most widely used and loved font in the italian publishing industry, and to me it's the best serif font for narrative writing.
-[EB Garamond](http://www.georgduffner.at/ebgaramond/) is its renewed, open, digitally friendly alternative, and I use it when I want to use serif in my blog.
-Its designer is [a great guy](http://georgduffner.at/)
+[EB Garamond](http://www.georgduffner.at/ebgaramond/ "EB Garamond official website") is its renewed, open, digitally friendly alternative, and I use it when I want to use serif in my blog.
+Its designer is [a great guy](http://georgduffner.at/ "George Duffner personal website")

 <br>

 ## Custom Font

-- define a **name**
+- define a font name
 - cutting the leg of `x`s
 - sideways cutting of letter’s legs